fuzzylabs/MindGPT/README.md

 /home/username/MindGPT
 ```

 We build and push the streamlit application to ACR.
 This image will be used by Kubernetes deployment.
+Before that, we need to set two bash variables, one for ACR registry URI and another for ACR registry name.
+We will use `matcha get` command to do this.

 ```bash
 acr_registry_uri=$(matcha get container-registry registry-url --output json | sed -n 's/.*"registry-url": "\(.*\)".*/\1/p')
 acr_registry_name=$(matcha get container-registry registry-name --output json | sed -n 's/.*"registry-name": "\(.*\)".*/\1/p')
 ```

+Now we're ready to login into ACR, build and push the image to the ACR.

 ```bash
 az acr login --name $acr_registry_name